-A near-miss can be defined as any event that could have resulted in an incident.
-Since nothing dire happened, a near-miss is often misconstrued as a free pass when it should actually be viewed as a life-changing event.
-You aren’t always going to get the opportunity for the close call to be a wake-up call, so it’s important to recognize how serious near-misses are.
+A near miss is an unplanned event that could have resulted in an incident leading to injury, illness or damage.
+The problem is that since nothing dire happened, a near miss is often misconstrued as a free pass when it should actually be viewed as a life-changing event.
+The opportunity for the close call to only be a wake-up call (and potential training opportunity) is not guaranteed.

-According to the NSC, “A Near Miss is an unplanned event that did not result in injury, illness, or damage – but had the potential to do so.”
-The purpose of reporting a near-miss is to proactively identify why the potential for injury was present and eliminate the hazard before it results in an incident.
-In almost all cases, there was a warning sign before an incident occurred—meaning if the near-miss had been reported, the incident could have been prevented.
+The purpose of reporting a near miss is to proactively identify why the potential for injury was present and eliminate the hazard before it results in an incident.
+In almost all cases, there was a warning sign before an incident occurred—meaning if a near miss (or near-miss potential) had been reported, the incident could have been prevented.

 In order to identify and eliminate hazards, typically you’d conduct a hazard analysis.
-You’d also perform a similar process when it comes to near-misses—getting people to proactively think about hazards is a great way to eliminate a near-miss.
-If you’re familiar with a hazard analysis, you know that the first step identifies the hazard, the next step analyzes the risk associated with the hazard and finally, you determine a corrective action (elimination, substitution, engineering controls, administrative controls, PPE).
+You’d also perform a similar process when it comes to near misses—getting people to proactively think about hazards is a great way to eliminate a near miss.
+If you’re familiar with the hazard analysis process, you know that the first step identifies the hazard, the next step analyzes the risk associated with the hazard, and finally, you determine a corrective action (elimination, substitution, engineering controls, administrative controls, PPE).

 Unfortunately, most workplaces are focused solely on what affects them at the moment.
 If hand injuries are high, they will put a lot of effort and focus into preventing the costly minor injuries, when only a small percentage could actually turn into a serious injury or fatality.